Discover Discarded—How To Cancel Discover Payment Protection

 Canceling a service like Discover’s payment protection can be a hassle.
 Credit card companies make canceling inconvenient and try to keep you on plans for as long as possible.
 If you want to avoid spending hours on the phone arguing with Discover’s representatives, use DoNotPay to cancel the protection plan.
 Our app lets you take care of the problem in minutes, without having to leave your couch.
 Here’s how you cancel using DoNotPay:

-- Sign in to our app from your web browser
+- Sign in to our app from your

 - Go to the Find Hidden Money tab